 Some challenges just need a collective mind, in order to solve them, and some tasks need to be delegated to someone who has better competencies in the specific area.
 Some projects are better for brainstorming across as many people as possible, too.

 It’s no wonder that, with the development of the internet, it has become inevitable that people have started to delegate jobs to others via specialized platforms.
-To top it off, we have also now recognized the 12th anniversary of crowdsourcing as a social, business, and technical phenomenon.
+How to build a crowdsourcing website?
+Let’s find out!

 In 2006, Jeff Howe, a journalist who first introduced and explained the term of crowdsourcing, described this notion as “the act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined, generally large group of people in the form of an open call.”